Two Paths Diverge

 Some people are happy that didn't happen.
 I admit I don't understand their view, but I'm honest enough to admit that they may have a point.
 I want a language with a great object system, with malleable control flow, with macros, with native grammars, with optional typing, with an optimizing compiler, with better garbage collection, with a great native interface, with serializable bytecode, with proper language introspection, and with finally and ultimately function signatures, and, yes, access to the CPAN.

-If you're looking for the pragmatism of Perl without some of the language flaws of Perl 5 but with access to the CPAN, Perl 6 isn't it right now.
-That's what I wanted, and that's exactly what I don't have, and that's disappointing.
+In other words, if you're looking for the pragmatism of Perl with some of the language flaws fixed but with access to the CPAN, Rakudo isn't it and won't be it for as long as anyone can foresee.

 There is another path.